panoptes-organization/panoptes/README.md

 By default it should generate an sqlite database: .panoptes.db

-### Option 3: Install from source code and run server
+## Install from source code and run server

 Clone repo
 ```bash